quleuber/quleuber.github.io/content/posts/01-the-real-musical-game.md

 And that is _lame_.

-While you can train the essential skill of understanding notes in the context of the key through something like the [Functional Year Training app](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android), I found a big problem with that approach: it's _very boring_.
+While you can train the essential skill of understanding notes in the context of the key through something like the [Functional Ear Trainer app](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android), I found a big problem with that approach: it's _very boring_.
 There's this big skill gap where you can't do anything interesting with the first intervals you